ninjasaysherro/Project-EAS/README.md

 much on this.
 I just wanted to finish this.

 It did teach me about CSS Grid and how to use it but I feel like I still need more practice with this.
 But overall, I'm pretty happy with the JavaScript portion of this project.
-I would say it has solidified my understanding of DOM manipulation and event listeners.
+I would say it has solidified my understanding of DOM manipulation and event listeners as well as using JavaScript to create elements on the HTML document dynamically.